-Net cash used in financing activities was \$6.8 million in the three months ended March 29, 2013, resulting from \$9.3 million of payments for the repurchase of common stock in connection with our stock repurchase program, offset by \$2.5 million of net proceeds from the issuance of common stock related to our equity incentive plans.
+Net cash used in financing activities was \$92.6 million in the six months ended June 28, 2013, resulting from \$95.4 million of payments for the repurchase of common stock in connection with our stock repurchase program, of which approximately \$20.0 million was spent on open market transactions and approximately \$75.4 million, including related costs, was spent in our recent "modified Dutch auction" tender offer, which closed on May 24, 2013.
+The payments for the repurchase of common stock were partially offset by \$2.8 million of net proceeds from the issuance of common stock related to our equity incentive plans.

-Net cash provided by financing activities was \$2.6 million in the three months ended March 30, 2012, resulting from the net proceeds from the issuance of common stock related to our equity incentive plans.
+Net cash used in financing activities was \$4.9 million in the six months ended June 29, 2012, resulting from \$7.0 million of payments for the repurchase of common stock in connection with our stock repurchase program announced in April 2012, partially offset by \$2.0 million of net proceeds from the issuance of common stock related to our equity incentive plans.